-So as far as the insured peril is concerned, it is the causal effect of the disease which is covered and nothing else.
-That causal effect is the function of the restrictions is regulation 4.
-It's not the whole of the regulations.
-It's not the other regulations.
-They are Regulation 4 applies to all nail bars.
-Unlike the usual that is removed for the counterfactual.
+So that restriction, which gives rise to an inability to use the insured's premises is the one that is removed for the counterfactual.
 That means you don't remove the entire regulations, contrary to FCA 432 and 433.4.
 You don't assume in the counterfactual that the insured's nail bar is the only nail bar open, because the restriction applies to all nail bars, contra FCA 432.2.
 Therefore, in the counterfactual all nail bars are open and there is no question of windfall profits.
 Contra FCA 433.3.

-Now, in this part of the case the FCA seeks to set up hard questions for the loss adjuster, but it is simply a question of the court or tribunal deciding what as a matter of construction is the relevant restriction

-1 imposed?
-The possibility of argument about what the 2 relevant restriction imposed is is a legal argument that 3 does not help the FCA's case.
-In any case such as this 4 one, there can be debate about the ambit as a matter of 5 law of the insured peril .
-6 Accordingly, the possibility of debate over the 7 ambit of the insured peril exposes no conceptual flaw in 8 our analysis.
-If there is a dispute in any given case, 9 the legal tribunal will decide what are the relevant 10 restrictions imposed and the loss adjuster will then 11 deal with the consequences.
-12 My Lords, those are my submissions, unless I can 13 help your Lordships any further.
+Now, in this part of the case the FCA seeks to set up hard questions for the loss adjuster, but it is simply a question of the court or tribunal deciding what as a matter of construction is the relevant restriction imposed?
+The possibility of argument about what the relevant restriction imposed is is a legal argument that does not help the FCA's case.
+In any case such as this one, there can be debate about the ambit as a matter of law of the insured peril.
+Accordingly, the possibility of debate over the ambit of the insured peril exposes no conceptual flaw in our analysis.
+If there is a dispute in any given case, the legal tribunal will decide what are the relevant restrictions imposed and the loss adjuster will then deal with the consequences.

-help your Lordships any further.
+My Lords, those are my submissions, unless I can help your Lordships any further.

-LORD REED: Thank you very much, Mr Gaisman.
+LORD REED: Thank you very much, Mr Gaisman

-We now turn to one of the counsel on behalf of the
+We now turn to the last of the counsels on behalf of the insurers, Mr Lockey QC for Arch Insurance.

-insurers, Mr Lockey QC for Arch Insurance.
+Mr Lockey

-Mr Lockey.

-Submissions by MR LOCKEY

-MR LOCKEY: My Lords, good morning.
-Arch's appeal raises

-issues of causation at the stage of the quantification

-of loss where a prevention of access

-business interruption extension has been triggered.
-In

-the taxonomy used in this litigation, Arch is not

-a disease clause insurer, nor a hybrid clause insurer,

-it's a prevention of access insurer.
+Submissions by MR LOCKEY MR LOCKEY: My Lords, good morning.
+Arch's appeal raises issues of causation at the stage of the quantification of loss where a prevention of access business interruption extension has been triggered.
+In the taxonomy used in this litigation.
+Arch is not a disease clause insurer, nor a hybrid clause insurer. it's a prevention of access insurer.

-The relevant Arch policy contains a number of non-damage business interruption extensions, only one of which is relevant for these proceedings: the government and local authority action clause, or GLAA, extension vii which your Lordships will find at $\{C/4/226\}$ starting at page 226.
+The relevant Arch policy contains a number of non-damage business interruption extensions, only one of which is relevant for these proceedings: the government and local authority action clause, or GLAA, (extension vii) which your Lordships will find at $\{C/4/226\}$ starting at page 226.

 At 226 on the right-hand side you'll see under the heading "Clauses", you'll see the stem language which refers to and introduces the individual non-damage business interruption extensions, and you will note the language used "resulting from" at the end of the introductory words before clause 1 "Prevention of access".
-We can ignore 1 and 2 and we can skip over 3, the disease clause.
+We can ignore 1 and 2 and we can skip over 3, the disease clause would respectfully suggest, from its terms that it's not every prevention of access to the premises which will trigger this extension.
+To qualify, there must be a prevention of access to the premises which is the result of government or local authority action or advice, which in turn is the result of an emergency of the requisite type and the required sequence is set out in the clause itself